El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Results

 We also compare in Fig.~\ref{fig:comparison_mag_lines} our critical curves and caustics to the ones predicted by the cluster model.
 The cluster model was constructed without any constraints from \elanz hence L1, L2 and L3 are mainly constrained through scaling relations based on their photometry \citep{Caminha2023}.
 We find that critical lines between our galaxy-scale model and this cluster-scale overall agree well, in particular in the vicinity L1 and L2.
 As shown in the inset of Fig.~\ref{fig:comparison_mag_lines}, the characteristic feature in the critical lines is comparable, meaning that qualitatively, the relative masses of L1 and L2 are consistent among the models.
 The cluster model displays rounder critical lines than our model, as expected from the use of spherically symmetric mass profiles.
 The discrepancy is the largest in the vicinity of L3, as this galaxy lies further away from the arcs.
 The cluster mass model assigns a larger mass to L3, which is also visible in source plane, where the eastern astroid caustic is significantly larger than in our models.
+While investigating this discrepancy is beyond the scope of this work, we simply mention that it may relate to the specific morphology of L3, which appears more elongated than L1 and L2 in the NIRCam data (see also the light models in Fig.~\ref{app:fig:lens_light_model}).
+In addition, we notice that the light profile of L3 is very steep, as it can be seen from the prominent PSF spikes.
+Such a surface brightness distribution can be the sign of a disk component superimposed to a bright and compact bulge.
+In this case, a single-component mass profile like the SIE or dPIE might not be sufficiently accurate \citep[for disk structures in lensing galaxies, see e.g.,][]{Hsueh2018}.